TablePlus/dummiesdata/README.md

 2. Open a table.
 3. Click on Plugin icon in the left side bar or press `command + L`.
 4. Click `run` in the Plugin.

+# License

+DummiesData is released under the MIT license.
+See [LICENSE](https://github.com/TablePlus/DummiesData/blob/master/LICENSE) for details.